Creating a Career Development Plan: Tips and Strategies

 - Increases opportunities for career progression.

-Creating a career development plan is about evaluating your strengths and weaknesses in skillsets then implementing active steps to professional development.
+The process of creating a career plan is about evaluating your strengths and weaknesses in skillsets before taking action to improve your professional development.

-The first step to create your career development plan is to assess your skills, competencies as well as areas in which you could benefit from improvement.
+The first step in creating your career plan of development is to review your current skills, abilities strengths, weaknesses, and areas in which you could benefit from improvement.

 Ask yourself these questions: